Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Volkwagen surpassed Toyota in sales in China earlier this year … just to show you how world-spanning this issue is.
-Figures are so humongous they defy your’s and my mind’s imagination.
-Annual sales are $200 billion, the entire annual production of Liberia or San Marino, 600,000 employees worldwide and stock losses amounted to $17 billion the day of the revelation of this latest scandal.
+Volkswagen surpassed Toyota in sales in China earlier this year … just to show you how world-spanning this issue is.
+Figures are so humongous they defy your and my mind’s imagination.
+Annual sales are $200 billion, the entire annual production of Liberia or San Marino, 600,000 employees worldwide, and stock losses amounted to $17 billion the day of the revelation of this latest massive scandal.
 Those are just the figures, damage to reputation, words like cheating, loss of respect, lack of responsibility are devastating and often long-lasting.

 I’m in the process of completing the writing of Audit of the Universe, book 2 in The Explanation series.
 Audit is a survey of the Universe with a focus on Earth and Mankind.
 It asks a very simple question: Is the proverbial half-full, half-empty glass getting fuller or emptier?
 Are we creating or solving more of our worldwide problems?

 This post deals with a small aspect of that question, well, maybe not so small after all.
-It asks the question: Are we even aware of all the muck and I should add, for balance, the positives that are going on behind the scenes?
+It asks: Are we even aware of all the muck and I should add, for balance, the positives that are going on behind the scenes?
 Yes, true, we hear more about scandals, dirt sells more newspapers than cleanliness.

 Scandal in Environment and Business

 Not many, including myself until a few weeks ago, are aware of the huge case against Chevron involving Ecuador, with the country of Peru also involved.
-These are nationwide scandals
+These are nationwide massive scandals.

 Here’s a very brief summary: